 Nick Beim focuses primarily on artificial intelligence, software, fintech and defense investments.
 He blogs on the economics of innovation at www.nickbeim.com.

-Nick’s current investments include Dataminr, a real-time AI platform that identifies critical breaking information from publicly available data sets; Interos, a multi-tier, multi-factor third-party risk management platform; Rebellion Defense, which develops AI-driven products that serve the mission of national defense; Percipient.ai, an advanced computer vision analytics platform; Altruist, a commission-free digital investing platform for financial advisors; Ombud, an enterprise application enabling intelligent sales content collaboration; Chisel.ai, an enterprise platform for a new class of intelligent insurance applications; and Quiq, an enterprise application enabling messaging-based customer service.
+Nick’s current investments include Dataminr, a real-time AI platform that identifies critical breaking information from publicly available data sets; Altruist, a digital investment and custodial platform for financial advisors; Vanilla, an estate planning platform for financial advisors; Interos, a multi-tier, multi-factor third-party risk management platform; Rebellion Defense, which develops AI-driven products that serve the mission of national defense; Percipient.ai, an advanced computer vision analytics platform; Quiq, an enterprise application enabling messaging-based customer service; and Ombud, an enterprise application enabling intelligent sales content collaboration.

 Bryan joined Venrock in 1997.
 He is based in Palo Alto and seeks to partner with early-stage entrepreneurs innovating across the healthcare and life sciences industries.
-Bryan is currently involved with several companies across therapeutics, genomics, and HCIT, including 10X Genomics, Devoted Health, Element Biosciences, Encoded Therapeutics, Grand Rounds, and Lyra Health.
+Bryan is currently involved with several companies across therapeutics, genomics, and HCIT, including 10X Genomics, Devoted Health, Element Biosciences, Encoded Therapeutics, Included Health (formerly portfolio companies Grand Rounds & Doctor on Demand), and Lyra Health.
 Past investments include Ariosa Diagnostics (acquired by Roche), athenahealth (NASDAQ: ATHN), Ikaria (acquired by Mallinckrodt), Illumina (NASDAQ: ILMN), Ironwood Pharmaceuticals (NASDAQ: IRWD), Sirna Therapeutics (acquired by Merck), and Zeltiq (acquired by Allergan).

 Immediately prior to joining Venrock, Bryan received his Ph.D. in Chemistry & Chemical Biology from Harvard University.
 He received his B.A. from Dartmouth College.